nestybox/sysbox/docs/user-guide/dind.md

 The Sysbox Quick Start Guide has examples [here](../quickstart/dind.md#persistence-of-inner-container-images-using-docker-volumes) and [here](../quickstart/dind.md#persistence-of-inner-container-images-using-bind-mounts).

-A warning though:
+A couple of caveats though:

-    A given host directory mounted into a system container's `/var/lib/docker` must only be mounted on a **single system container at any given time**.
+1) A given host directory mounted into a system container's `/var/lib/docker` must only be mounted on a single system container at any given time.
 This is a restriction imposed by the inner Docker daemon, which does not allow its image cache to be shared concurrently among multiple daemon instances.
 Sysbox will check for violations of this rule and report an appropriate error during system container creation.

+2) Do not mount the host's `/var/lib/docker` to a system container's `/var/lib/docker`.
+   Doing so breaks container isolation since the system container can now inspect all all sibling containers on the host.
+Furthermore, as mentioned in bullet (1) above, you can't share `/var/lib/docker` accross multiple container instances.

 ## Inner Docker Privileged Containers

 Inside a system container you _can_ deploy privileged Docker containers (e.g., by issuing the following command to the inner Docker: `docker run --privileged ...`).

-    NOTE: due to a bug in Docker, this requires the inner Docker to be version 19.03 or newer.
+**NOTE: due to a bug in Docker, this requires the inner Docker to be version 19.03 or newer.**

 The ability to run privileged containers inside a system container is useful when deploying inner containers that require full privileges (typically